MV10/monkey-hi-hat/README.md

 # Playlist Configuration

-The sample [`demo_playlist.conf`](https://github.com/MV10/monkey-hi-hat/tree/master/samples/demo_playlist.conf) file in the repository's Samples directory documents all currently-available settings and options.
+The sample [`demo_playlist.conf`](https://github.com/MV10/volts-laboratory/blob/master/playlists/demo_playlist.conf) file in the shader repository documents all currently-available settings and options.

 If silence detection doesn't seem to be working, run the "silence" demo in the eyecandy library, your system may generate a low level of noise that isn't audible to you.
 Adjust the `DetectSilenceMaxRMS` value in the `mhh.conf` configuration file.
 For example, my desktop machine is "silent" at about 1.5, but my Raspberry Pi works as low as 0.2.